-34. Living in the Material World by George Harrison, 30 May 1973.
+35. Living in the Material World by George Harrison, 30 May 1973.
 George continues to shine, post Beatles.
 Great album, including “Give Me Love” (a US #1 hit) and “Don’t Let Me Wait Too Long”.
-In my view this is his second-best solo album.
 To my ears it has a much better sound than All Things Must Pass, which suffers from being buried under Phil Spector’s ‘wall of sound’ approach on some songs.
 George’s interest in Hinduism is still quite prominent on this album, but the songs are good enough that it doesn’t detract much.
 Score 8.

 36. Beatles For Sale by The Beatles, 4 December 1964.
 The only time in their career that their incredibly punishing workload affected the quality of their recorded output.
 Given the lack of time to write original songs, they had to go back to including six covers (unlike A Hard Day’s Night) and none of the 8 original songs included would make it into my list of their best 100 songs.
 Beatles for Sale was the only Beatles album that didn’t involve a significant development from the previous album.
 If anything it was a step backwards, more rooted in the 1950s than any of their other albums.
 Although the music was disappointing by their own exceptional standards, I really love the cover photo.
 (On the original Australian release they dropped this for a really tasteless design.)
 Score 8.